 Those who have received dog bite injuries are often unsure of how they will be able to recover.
-In addition to today’s high medical costs, many people who are bitten by dogs need to take time off work.
+In addition to today’s high medical costs, many people bitten by dogs need to take time off work.
 Others may need therapy sessions to deal with emotional and/or physical problems.
-In some cases, people are left unable to perform their jobs at all and lose an important source of income for their family.
+In some cases, people are left unable to perform their jobs and lose an important source of income for their families.

 The good news is that, in California, the law is most likely on your side.
-California is a strict-liability state when it comes to dog bite injuries, and owners are usually able to be held responsible for the damages that their dog has caused.
-These strict liability laws mean that those injured by dog attacks do not need to establish whether or not the owner of the dog was negligent.
-This is different than most personal injury cases and makes it easier for injured parties to get the money that they need to pay for their losses.
+California is a strict liability state when it comes to dog bite injuries, and owners are usually held responsible for the damages that their dog has caused.
+These strict liability laws mean that those injured by dog attacks do not need to establish whether or not the dog's owner was negligent.
+This is different from most personal injury cases and makes it easier for injured parties to get the money they need to pay for their losses.

 Watch YouTube Video: To learn about dog behavior and avoiding bites, watch the informative video below.Tracy Dog Bite Lawyer